EGEE 438 - Wind and Hydropower Energy Conversion

 Textbooks

-All other materials needed for this course are presented online through our course website, in Canvas, or they will be available in digital format through the Penn State Library.
+All materials needed for this course are presented online through our course website, in Canvas, or they will be available in digital format through the Penn State Library.
 Two reference texts, in particular, are listed below.
 In order to access all materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact IT help.
 If you are a World Campus student please contact the World Campus Help Desk.
 If you are a University Park or Commonwealth Campus student, please contact the IT Service Desk.

 Wind Energy Handbook, Second Edition, by Tony Burton.
 2011.